NebraLtd/helium-miner-software/README.md

 This container attempts to use UPnP to set up a port forwarding rule, if your router supports it and the function is turned on in your router settings.

+# Device Configuration / Fleet Configuration Notes

+For some Nebra Hotspots that use spidev1.2 you may need to add a DT overlay in the device or fleet configuration section on balenaCloud to enable spi1.

+Additionally, for the SPI ethernet based Nebra Light Hotspot you need to add the DT overlay for the enc28j60.
+And for UART based GPS that is on non-standard UART pins you need to add the uart dtoverlay.

+To do this you need to find the "Define DT Overlays" section, click activate and then add `"enc28j60","spi1-3cs","uart0,txd0_pin=32,rxd0_pin=33,pin_func=7"`

 # CI/CD Notes

 GitHub Actions is used to deploy directly to Balena.